-In Portugal, the enforcement of competition law is entrusted to the Competition Authority created in 2003 by Decree-Law Number 10 of 18 January 2003.
+In Portugal, the enforcement of competition law is entrusted to the Competition Authority created in 2003 by Decree-Law Number 10/2003 of 18 January, recently revoked by Decree Law Number 125/2014 of 18 August.
+The Competition Act was introduced by Law Number 19/2012 of 8 May.

 The Competition Authority is an independent administrative authority with financial autonomy, which has broad investigative, regulatory, and sanctioning powers in antitrust matters.
-The powers conferred to the Competition Authority were further detailed in the Competition Act (Law Number 19/2012 of 8 May 2012) applicable to all sectors of activity and, together with Decree-Law Number 10, entrusts the Authority with the enforcement of competition laws in all economic sectors.
+The powers conferred to the Competition Authority were further detailed in the Competition Act applicable to all sectors of activity that entrust the Authority with the enforcement of competition laws in all economic sectors.

 The Competition Act does not include specific provisions concerning franchising, but it is fully applicable to franchise agreements.
-Any concerns about restrictive practices or other competitive concerns involving franchise agreements are dealt with under the general provisions of the Competition Act concerning horizontal and vertical agreements.
+Any concerns about restrictive practices or other competitive concerns involving franchise agreements are dealt with under the Legal Framework for Individual Restrictive Practices18 and the general provisions of the Competition Act concerning horizontal and vertical agreements.